byteworksinc/ORCA-C/Debugger.md

 ## COP 03

 This instruction is used right after a subroutine is called, and marks entry into the subroutine.
-The `COP` instruction is followed by the four byte address of the subroutine name, coded as a null terminated string (c-string).
+The `COP` instruction is followed by the four byte address of the subroutine name, stored with a length-byte prefix (P-string format)

     	cop	$03
     	dc	a4'name'

     	...

-    name	dc	c'Subroutine Name',i1'0'
+    name	dc	i1'15',c'Subroutine Name'

 ## COP 04